pjaos/myenergi-display/doc/configuring_the_server.md

 <img src="images/settings_other_tariff_3.png" width="300"/>

-Select the SAVE button to save the configuration persistently.
+Once the tariff values have been entered you must select the SAVE button to save them persistently.

 The example above shows the values for the Intelligent Octopus Go tariff.